Building regulations are a set of standards for building work that protect the safety, health and welfare of people in and around built environments.

 Used for all types of building projects, this is the most detailed option.

-The Full Plans procedure must be used if the building work is in connection with a building that:
+The Approval with Full Plans procedure must be used if the building work is in connection with a building that:

 You will need to submit a full set of detailed plans, specifications and calculations showing how the work will meet the regulations and the correct fee.

-Within three weeks of receiving your application a Surveyor will carry out a detailed appraisal of the proposal.
-After this, you or your agent (if an agent has been appointed) will be contacted for any additional information, clarification or some other form of amendment.
+Within three weeks of your application being validated a Surveyor will carry out a detailed appraisal of the proposal.
+After this, you or your agent (if an agent has been appointed) will be contacted for any additional information, clarification, or other form of amendment required.
 You will have five weeks to supply the required information.

-Once you or your agent have satisfactorily answered these queries, a formal Notice of Approval with or without conditions will be issued which will remain valid for three years from the date of deposit.
+Once you or your agent have satisfactorily answered these queries, a formal Notice of Approval with or without conditions will be issued, this will remain valid for three years from the date of deposit.
 You are then safe in the knowledge that, providing you and your builder construct strictly in accordance with the plans and any conditions, the Regulations will be satisfied.

 You or your builder must notify us at various stages so that the work can be inspected.
-You will be advised on how to book inspections when your application is acknowledged.
+You will be advised on the inspections required and how to book when your application is acknowledged.

 Building Notice Submission